The Complete Guide to Cathay Pacific First Class

 In addition, while Cathay Pacific has previously followed a pattern of consistently releasing last-minute availability, this doesn’t appear to be the case anymore – so book early.

 It’s also worth noting that there doesn’t seem to be much consistency in the availability between different programs.
-For example, a flight that’s available through American Airlines AAdvantage might not show up on Cathay Pacific Asia Miles or Alaska Mileage Plan.
+For example, a flight that’s available through American Airlines AAdvantage might not show up on Cathay Pacific Asia Miles or Atmos Rewards.

 Therefore, your best bet is to use the search functions on the different programs, and then once you’ve found a seat, see which program offers the best deal with the points you have at your disposal.